iampenwing/AoC2023/README.md

 ## Day 8 Notes
 Oh noooooo, it's Chinese Remainder Theory

+Part 2... it helps to just "randomly" know that each cycle starts at ``..A`` and ends at ``..Z`` and be confident enough of that that then you can just use ``lcm`` (Lowest Common Multiplier) without having to worry about offsets.
+You just need to know that information.
+Or be told it explicitly.

 ## Day 9
 Simple, very simple.
 Except that I had not got negative number reading in ``AoCLib.getInts`` - well, I do now...